doshisgone/FortniteAES/AES Keys/Dynamic AES Keys/README.md

 | 1011              | 0x396228A5B0787F16A86E87CF23D945F619FA04F1BD3552E9E0E77AD6E429A5FA    |

 # 9.10 Dynamic Keys
-AES Keys use to unlock dynamic paks for 9.10
+AES Keys used to decrypt dynamic pak chunks on 9.10

 # 9.40 Dynamic Keys
-AES Keys use to unlock dynamic paks for 9.40
+AES Keys used to decrypt dynamic pak chunks on 9.40

 # 10.40 Dynamic Keys
-AES Keys used to unlock dynamic paks for 10.40
+AES Keys used to decrypt dynamic pak chunks on 10.40

 | Pakchunk          | Key                                                                   |
 | ----------------- | --------------------------------------------------------------------- |